The AI-Native Company Blueprint

 The Company Bus

 The foundation of the API layer is the Company Bus — a distributed server that owns all API integrations and all credentials.
-It is a fully deterministic classical service: no LLM code, no non-deterministic logic, ever.
+It is purely deterministic — no LLM code, no non-deterministic logic.
 Every call to an external system (email, calendar, CRM, cloud APIs, internal databases) goes through it.
 Being distributed, it scales horizontally and has no single point of failure — a requirement given that every session in the company depends on it.

 Keeping the Bus deterministic is a hard architectural constraint.
 Scheduled jobs that require AI judgment are dispatched as messages to ephemeral session containers, which run them as autonomous sessions.
 The Bus is the scheduler and dispatcher; session containers are the workers.
 This separation keeps the Bus auditable, predictable, and easy to reason about — and ensures credentials and non-deterministic code never coexist in the same process.

-Credentials never leave the Company Bus.
+All credentials live on the Company Bus.
 All API keys, OAuth tokens, and service account credentials live in a vault managed by the Bus.
-Sessions never see raw secrets.
+Sessions interact through the Bus — they see results, never raw secrets.
 When a session makes an API call, the Bus checks the session's trust group against the credential's permission requirements — and either executes the call on the session's behalf or denies it.
-The session never knows the key exists; it only knows whether the call succeeded.
+The session sees only whether the call succeeded — credentials stay fully abstracted.

 This gives the Bus a natural role as the company's security and governance layer: